CamilaJaviera91/modern-data-pipeline-gcp/README.md

 - 🌀 **Airflow** – DAG orchestration & scheduling

+    - > Apache Airflow is used to define, schedule, and monitor workflows as Directed Acyclic Graphs (DAGs).
+Each task (e.g., extract, transform, load) runs in sequence or parallel depending on dependencies.
+In your pipeline, it can automate running Python scripts for ingestion, transformation, and loading at specific intervals (e.g., daily at 1am).

 - 🧱 **DBT** – SQL transformations inside BigQuery

 - ☁️ **GCP** – BigQuery 📈, Sheets API 📄, Secret Manager 🔐